 Want to stick to your budget?
 A calendar is your secret weapon!
 Some of us planner-addicts and calendar-lovers live by the power of an awesome calendar—they can be a great planning tool, and yes, a great budget tool as well.

-CalendarBudget is a completely FREE online budget planner that works similarly to Google Calendar.
+CalendarBudget is an inexpensive budget planner that works similarly to Google Calendar.
 You can schedule out your expenses, paydays, bill due dates, and other events, plus keep track of money in, money out, and whether you’re on track with your budget.
 You can customize and categorize events and due dates in any way that works for you.

 CalendarBudget is especially great for people who appreciate the visual aspect of a calendar.
 For some people, seeing money laid out on a schedule can really help plan a better budget.